Velvox/Velvox-Scam-Prevention-bot.py/README.md

 - `/domaincheck`: Check an domain on multiple sources on its security practices.
 - `/messagedelete`: (ADMIN ONLY) Disables/enables the message deletion function on malicouis messages.

+### Known issues

+- The bot may send multiple replies to an server link that is flagged in our database.
+This may be fixed in the future.

 ## License